 and open catalogue of EO data.
 To access these assets, urls must be signed -

-level 2A data from the Planetary Computer STAC API.
-It returns a
+level 2A data from the Microsoft Planetary Computer STAC API (or other S2

 stac collection doc_items object.
 In order to access HLS data you will need a